UXSoc/uxsoc-apps-cms/src/pages/index.md

 footerColor: '#F2F2F2'
 seo:
   siteDescription: >-
-    This is the official application platform of User Experience Society for member re-applications and officer applications.
+    This is the official application platform of User Experience Society for EB applications.
 Experience better with UXSociety and join now!
   siteTitle: Home
 headerSection:
   buttonVisible: true
-  title: Officer Applications
+  title: Executive Board Applications
 heroSection:
   description: >-
     Hey there, UXer!
 Want to join the run for **SY 2020-2021**?
 Read through the primer and join the department best fitting for you.
 Interested?
 Don’t forget to click apply!
-  title: EXECUTIVE BOARD RUN
+  title: JOIN THE MAFIA
 departmentsSection:
   - cardSectionTitle: ''
     cards: []